jexidev/DLLSniffer/README.md

 ---

 ## 💖 Support This Project

-If DLLSniffer helps you stay safe and organized, consider supporting its development:
+If DLLSniffer helps you stay safe and organized, consider supporting its development on [Ko-fi](https://ko-fi.com/jexidev).

-Buy me a coffee - [Ko-fi] https://ko-fi.com/jexidev
+Your support fuels hardware upgrades, hosting, and future tools like SetupBuddy — every bit helps!

 ---